centreborelli/s2p/README.md

 The main language is Python, although several operations are handled by binaries written in C.

+The pipeline is implemented in the file `s2p.py`.
+The `s2p` module can be used to produce elevation models and 3D point clouds of arbitrarily large regions of interest.
+If needed, it cuts the region of interest in several small tiles and process them in parallel.

 ## Usage

-The pipeline is implemented in the files `main_script.py` and `tile_composer.py`.
-The `tile_composer.py` module is used to produce elevation models of big regions (ie bigger than 2000 x 2000 pixels).
-It cuts the region of interest in several tiles, and pass them to the `main_script.py` module.
-For small region, you can use the `main_script.py` module directly.
-Its parameters (paths to Pleiades data, definition of a region of interest, paths for output data), are defined at the beginning of that file.
-To launch it, simply run:

-    ./main_script.py

-Alternatively you can import the module in a python session, and run the functions `main_script.process_pair` or `main_script.process_triplet` from there.
+Import `s2p` the module in a python session, and run the functions `process_pair` or `process_triplet`, depending on the kind of dataset you have (stereo pair or triplet)

+    python
+    >>> import s2p
+    >>> s2p.process_pair('s2p_test', 'toulouse', 2, 1, 16000, 12000, 300, 300)

+See the docstrings of the functions `process_pair` and `process_triplet` for a complete description of their arguments.

-## Dependencies
+## Installation

-Some python functions of the S2P modules rely on external binaries.
+All the python modules are located in the `python` folder.
+Some python functions of these modules rely on external binaries.
 Most of these binaries were written on purpose for the needs of the pipeline, and their source code is provided here in the `c` folder.

 ### S2P binaries